Last Updated on 04/21/2023 by Glynn Willard

 Once you build a list of locations, it gets easier to build a circuit of great places to boondock.

-But there’s always turnover of campers coming and going.
-So, many times it’s about timing.
+But there’s always a turnover of campers coming and going.
+So it really comes down to timing.

 Issues with boondocking